FrandsenGroup/diffpy.mpdf/README.md

 ## Requirements

-This package requires Python 2.6 or 2.7 and the following software:
+This package requires Python 3.5 or greater and the following software:

 numpy, matplotlib, scipy, diffpy.Structure, diffpy.srreal